AWolf81/my_docker_app/installedDepsNotes.md

 Thrown `Error: Unable to find native implementation, or alternative implementation for WebSocket!`

 Missing ws library `npm i websocket -SE` add globally if not in browser --> ssr render or add it to the final link.

+Adding `cross-fetch` with `npm i cross-fetch -SE`.
+Required because there was an issue from Docker "fetch has not been found globally" caused by Apollo/client HttpLink.

+--
+Removed Adminer as Hasura can also display/manage the database